200 MCQ on Education with Answers: Learn About the Fundamentals of Education

 B. To produce clerks

-C. Intelectual development
+C. Intellectual development

 D. Physical development

-55. Charles wood Dispatch was presented in ?
+55. Charles Wood Dispatch was presented in?

 A. 1854